 If you’re heading to Tokyo, I’d recommend you give yourself at least a couple of weeks.
-Tokyo is a large city, littered with tourist zones and split up into many little unique neighbourhoods and communities that I just didn’t have time to explore.
+Unlike some of the second tier cities in Japan, Tokyo is a large city, littered with tourist zones and split up into many little unique neighbourhoods and communities that I just didn’t have time to explore.
 It feels a bit like New York in that sense – a city suited more to expats rather than travellers, requiring months rather than weeks to truly unravel and appreciate.

 I would definitely avoid going over the winter months (December, January), as the cold in Tokyo is quite sharp and unforgiving, and I’ve no doubt you’d have a more pleasant experience in the spring/summer.
 I’ve always said that the “best version” of a city is seen in the summer – people are happier, more relaxed and easy-going, coughs and colds are out of season, and the city is more likely to be out having fun rather than sitting at home by the fire.
 You’d probably agree the same is true for your home city, and Tokyo is no different.